Home / publications / commentaries /

 How do current and proposed asylum policies aim to deter people from seeking asylum in the UK?

-The UK government has an explicit policy of deterring people from seeking asylum in the UK.
-The policies discussed in this briefing apply regardless of whether the person’s asylum claim is likely to succeed and include people from countries with high asylum success rates, such as Afghanistan and Syria.
 Two of the key types of policy designed to deter people from claiming asylum are (a) policies that aim to make it easier to remove people to ‘safe third countries’ without assessing their asylum claim; and (b) policies to give fewer rights to refugees who cannot be removed and remain in the UK.

+a.
 Removal to safe third countries

+b.
 Fewer rights for asylum seekers who remain in the UK

 The proposed 2023 asylum legislation also expands powers to detain asylum seekers and removes legal protections against detention or removal.
 For more details, see ‘Understanding the Policy’, above.